aclloyd97/backyard-weatherman/index.md

 ###Raining Continues

-The precipitation for Harvey was unlike any other hurricane, dropping 27 trillion gallons over the first 6 days.[^1] Hurricane Katrina, by comparison, only dropped 6 trillion gallons of water.
-When I woke up the next morning, my street, which rarely floods, was filled over the brim.
+The precipitation for Harvey was unlike any other hurricane, dropping 27 trillion gallons over the first 6 days.
+Hurricane Katrina, by comparison, only dropped 6 trillion gallons of water.[^1] When I woke up the next morning, my street, which rarely floods, was filled over the brim.
 In fact, it was creeping into my lawn.
 The best I could do was take pictures from nearly the same spot to demonstrate how high the water was.

 [![Water Rising in the Street](https://raw.githubusercontent.com/aclloyd97/LeafletHeatMap/master/images/IMG_20170829_083538.jpg)